By Manya Kaczkowski

-Hilltop Dairy is home to the famously popular Cookie the Cow so it's no surprise in this election year that the theme for the 2012 Corn Maze at Hilltop is "Cookie For President!"
-In addition to all that corny fun, you can check out—and milk—high-tech Cookie the Cow, cuddle a few farm animals and frolic in the dairy playland.
-On September 8, 2012, Hilltop's annual Corn Festival will benefit the Sunshine House Inc, a non-profit organization serving the needs of the developmentally disabled.
+Hilltop Dairy is home to the famously popular Cookie the Cow.
+Come and conquer the maze In addition to all that corny fun, you can check out—and milk—high-tech Cookie the Cow, cuddle a few farm animals and frolic in the dairy playland.
+In addition, check out Hilltop's annual Corn Festival that benefits the Sunshine House Inc., a non-profit organization serving the needs of the developmentally disabled.

-Schuster's Playtime Farm
+Schuster's Playtime Farm - Deerfield

-Govin’s Meat & Berries
+Govin’s Meat & Berries - Menomonie

 If there were no maze here, you’d still want to visit, just for the European Market.
 You can find Wisconsin’s best—more than 200 made-in-the-state goodies, plus more than 400 cheeses, a floral shop and garden center, and a brand-new café with sandwiches and baked goods.
 Oh, and did we mention that there’s a corn maze?
-The 8-acre maze for 2012 is all about good old Robin Hood!

-Willow Springs Garden
+Willow Springs Garden - Wausau

-Hidden Trails Corn Maze
+Hidden Trails Corn Maze - West Salem

 This is a huge set of mazes—13 acres in all, with two for bigger kids and adults and one for the preschooler set.
 The last two weeks of October, you can take to the haunted trail…if you dare.
 Meanwhile, this organic dairy farm offers lots of hands-on animal magnetism: chickens, pigs, sheep and goats.
 A market offers pumpkins, gourds and straw bales, and kids can ride on the barrel train or the covered wagon, which travel up a hill so you can get a look at the maze from the top.
-This fall the main maze is definitely not for anyone with arachnophobia : A-Maze-ing Spiderman!